Modern Fashion Brands Proving Sustainable Clothing Can Be Edgy, Trendy & Affordable!

 Based in Los Angeles, the apparel is made with small family-owned businesses while keeping a low environmental footprint.

-Using deadstock fabrics, recycled cotton, hemp, and Tencel, it crafts sustainable clothing basics, staples to any ethical closet.
+Using deadstock fabrics, recycled cotton, hemp, and Tencel, it crafts sustainable clothing basics, and staples to any ethical closet.

 Plus, the label uses recycled paper and compostable bags for packaging and shipping.